Prompting4Debugging: Red-Teaming Text-to-Image Diffusion Models by Finding Problematic Prompts: Methdology

 \section{Methdology}

 In this paper, we aim to develop a red-teaming tool named Prompting4Debugging (P4D) for Text-to-image (T2I) diffusion models to test the reliability of deployed safety mechanisms.
 In particular, three models, including Stable Diffusion (SD) with negative prompts \cite{rombach2022high}, SLD \cite{schramowski2023safe}, and ESD \cite{gandikota2023erasing}, are considered as our targets of study.
-The overview of our proposed P4D is visualized in Figure \ref{fig:model}, in which we detail its designs in the following.
+The overview of our P4D is shown in Figure \ref{fig:model} and detailed as follows.

 Given an input text prompt $P$ which is able to lead an unconstrained/standard T2I diffusion model $\mathcal{G}$ for generating the output image with an inappropriate concept/object $\mathcal{C}$ (i.e. $\mathcal{G}$ does not have the safety mechanism, and $P$ is a problematic prompt), when taking such prompt $P$ as the input for another T2I diffusion model ${\mathcal{G}}'$ equipped with the safety mechanism specific for $\mathcal{C}$, ideally the resultant output image should be free from $\mathcal{C}$ (i.e. ${\mathcal{G}}'$ successfully defends the generated image against the problematic prompt $P$).
 Our red-teaming tool P4D now attempts to counteract the safety mechanism of ${\mathcal{G}}'$ such that the inappropriate concept/object $\mathcal{C}$ now again appears in the generated image (i.e. the safety mechanism of ${\mathcal{G}}'$ is bypassed).